-Peter A. Merkel, MD, MPH University of Pennsylvania
+Peter A. Merkel, MD, MPH

+Professor of Medicine and Epidemiology

+University of Pennsylvania

+Principal Investigator

+Vasculitis Clinical Research Consortium

 Peter A. Merkel, M.D., M.P.H.
 Financial Disclosures

 Dr. Merkel has current or has had recent financial support for research, consultation, and/or educational activities from the following sources: